iecse/OrderOfChaos_TechTatva2025/09. SacredPort/SacredPortal.md

 ## Output

-Print 1 if the Apprentice wins.
+Print 1 if the Light Spirit wins.

-Print 2 if the Familiar wins.
+Print 2 if the Shadow Beast wins.

 Print 0 if the duel is a draw.